The Supreme Court decided on May 26 to allow President Joe Biden’s administration to continue using a key metric in the fight against climate change.

 Because Johnson thinks the first and second reasons to discount the future are deeply flawed, she does not think it makes sense to continue talking in terms of a social cost of carbon.
 Instead, she said we should simply set an emissions target and then determine the most cost-effective ways of reaching it.

-Realistically, though, the Biden administration will almost certainly set a new social cost of carbon, as it’s promised to do so by early next year.
+Realistically, though, the Biden administration will likely set a new social cost of carbon, as it’s promised to do.
 The experts I spoke with expect the new SCC to factor in the latest empirical data.
 That includes what we now know about the mortality cost of carbon as well as data on what the market is doing; as Carleton noted, interest rates have dropped, and it wouldn’t be surprising to see that reflected in a lower discount rate — and thus a higher SCC.

 The Biden administration may well follow the National Academies of Sciences, Engineering, and Medicine’s general guidance on how to determine the SCC.
 One important aspect of those recommendations is that they “put uncertainty center stage,” Carleton said, meaning they “price in the uncertainty we face about future economic growth — and hence future discount rates.”